philvoyer/spellbook/README.md

 # spellbook
-A book of keyboard to spell bindings.
+A book of keyboard to spell bindings for (spacemacs).

 Written in a single .org file, thus enabling quick and easy searches in a foldable spellbook.